jpehman/pause-mejs/README.md

 	  myTimeout.start();

 ## timer ##
-Also added in 1.1.0, you can test the `setTimeout` instance to see whether or not is still running.
+Also added in 1.1.0, you can test the `setTimeout` instance to see whether or not it is still running.

 	  if (myTimeout.timer() === null) {
 	    //myTimeout is not running